cullenjett/composed-validation/README.md

 # Composed Validators

-A super lightweight set of form validation utility functions.
+A super lightweight set of form validation utility functions. _Note: this isn't a published package, it's mostly intended to be a place to store this pattern for reference_

-_Note: This is a holding spot for a pattern to handle form validations, especially in situations where something like [yup](https://github.com/jquense/yup) is overkill.
-It would probaby be more appropriate as a gist rather than a repo/unpublished package.
-YOLO._
+## What is it?

-The general idea is to compose form field validators out of smaller, focused functions:
+The general idea is to compose form field validators out of smaller, focused functions.
+Packages like [yup](https://github.com/jquense/yup) are great for object schema validation, but sometimes you just don't want to add another dependency for a simple use-case.
+This pattern can serve as a simpler alternative:

 ```javascript
 import {